What is urea and why does it work amazing on cracked skin

 When it is applied to the skin as a product, it penetrates the stratum corneum, where it absorbs and retains water, which increases the capacity of the skin to hold moisture and rehydrate.-The Naked Chemist

 - It regulates our skin’s moisture content

 - Urea is hygroscopic, which means it is able to bind moisture on to the outermost layer of our skin

 - It’s the perfect treatment for dry skin because it has anti-itch and anti-microbial properties

 - It is also keratolytic, meaning it breaks down the connections between dead skin cells, naturally exfoliating our skin, smoothing the surface

 What is Urea?

-The urea contained in urea cream is created synthetically in labs from ingredients such as ammonia and carbon dioxide.
+The urea contained in lotion is created synthetically in labs from ingredients such as ammonia and carbon dioxide.

 Why are there different strengths?